nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Delete event: `delete`

-:exclamation: You will not be able to undo the deletion

 Deletes valid indexed events from TA's schedule.

+{% include important.html content="
+You will not be able to undo the deletion." %}

 - The index input is 1-based.
 - Valid index must be provided.